Notes about NetworkX namespace objects set up here:

 Like ``edge_attrs``, but for node attributes.

-preserve_edge_attrs : bool or str or dict, optional
+preserve_edge_attrs : bool or str or dict, optional (default: False)

-For bool, whether to preserve all edge attributes.
+If bool, whether to preserve all edge attributes.

-For str, the parameter name that may indicate (with ``True`` or a
+If a string, the parameter name that may indicate (with ``True`` or a

 callable argument) whether all edge attributes should be preserved

-For dict of ``{graph_name: {attr: default}}``, indicate pre-determined
+If a dict of form ``{graph_name: {attr: default}}``, indicate

-preserve_node_attrs : bool or str or dict, optional
+preserve_node_attrs : bool or str or dict, optional (default: False)

 Like ``preserve_edge_attrs``, but for node attributes.

-preserve_graph_attrs : bool or set
+preserve_graph_attrs : bool or set, optional (default: False)

-For bool, whether to preserve all graph attributes.
+If bool, whether to preserve all graph attributes.

-For set, which input graph arguments to preserve graph attributes.
+If set, which input graph arguments to preserve graph attributes.

 Whether to preserve all edge, node and graph attributes.

-This overrides all the other preserve_*_attrs.
+If True, this overrides all the other preserve_*_attrs.

-mutates_input : bool or dict, default False
+mutates_input : bool or dict, optional (default: False)

-For bool, whether the function mutates an input graph argument.
+If bool, whether the function mutates an input graph argument.

-input graph will be mutated, and ``arg_name`` may begin with ``"not "``
+that indicate whether an input graph will be mutated, and ``arg_name``

 By default, dispatching doesn't convert input graphs to a different